Pegasys

 Injection routeIf you store this medicine at home, keep it in the refrigerator.
 Do not freeze.
 Do not leave this medicine out of the refrigerator for more than 24 hours.
 Protect it from light.

 This medicine is not right for everyone.
-You should not receive it if you had an allergic reaction to peginterferon alfa-2a.
+Do not use it if you had an allergic reaction to peginterferon alfa-2a.

 This medicine may cause birth defects if either partner is using it together with ribavirin during conception or pregnancy.
 Tell your doctor right away if you or your partner becomes pregnant.
 Female patients and female partners of male patients must use 2 forms of birth control during treatment with these medicines and for 6 months after the last dose.
 Female patients must have regular pregnancy tests during combination treatment.